What is COTI (COTI)?

 TLDR

-COTI is an Ethereum-based infrastructure layer that provides fast, programmable privacy for blockchain applications using a novel cryptographic technique.
+COTI is an Ethereum-based blockchain infrastructure project that provides a fast, programmable privacy layer for confidential transactions and computations in Web3.

 Deep Dive